kaliop-uk/kueueingbundle/readme.md

 ## Features implemented

-* A MessageProducer class which can be used to distribute execution of Symfony console commands to distributed workers
+* A MessageProducer class which can be used to distribute execution of any Symfony console command to distributed workers

-* A console command which can be used to test the above (distribute execution of any console command)
+* A console command which can be used to test the above (distribute execution of existing console commands)

 * A MessageConsumer class which implements the complementary part of the above